brianmtreese/briantree.se/_posts/2023/08/2023-08-22-styling-html-radio-buttons-a-step-by-step-guide.md

 coverImage: "thumbnail-2.jpg"
 ---

-<p class="intro"><span class="dropcap">H</span>TML radio buttons are a staple of web forms, but their default appearance leaves much to be desired.
-In this blog post, we'll walk through one of my favorite methods to customize the look of radio buttons using CSS, creating a more user-friendly and visually appealing experience.</p>
+<p class="intro"><span class="dropcap">D</span>efault HTML radio buttons look outdated and inconsistent across browsers, but styling them directly is impossible due to browser limitations.
+This tutorial demonstrates how to create custom-styled radio buttons using CSS, hiding the native input and creating accessible, visually appealing alternatives that work across all browsers and maintain full functionality.</p>

 {% include youtube-embed.html %}